futuramafamilyguy/auckland-mall-guide/README.md

 - if running locally (eg. on a laptop connected to a home network), server container can access the host (and in turn mongodb container) using the host's private IP
 - by default (depending on Docker's network configuration), containers are connected to an internal virtual network managed by docker, which is isolated from the host's private network, allowing containers to communicate with each other using their private IPs
   - isolation means containers cannot directly interact with devices on the host's network unless explicitly configured to do so but there is a special case where containers are able to access the host via its private IP in its own network
-- once you find your host's private IP, you can verify it's reachable from the container by running `ping <host private ip>` inside the container
+- once you find your host's private IP, you can verify it's reachable from the container by running `ping <host private ip>` inside the container **<--- can do this**
-- if it works, set env var `MONGO_URI=mongodb://<host private ip>:27017/auckland-mall-guide` in `docker-compose.yml`
+- if it works, set env var `MONGO_URI=mongodb://<host private ip>:27017/auckland-mall-guide` in `docker-compose.yml` **<--- you need to do this**
-- if running docker on windows and macos, there is a `host.docker.internal` address that resolves to the host's private IP reachable by its containers
+- if running docker on windows and macos, there is a `host.docker.internal` address that resolves to the host's private IP reachable by its containers **<--- can do this**

 <hr>